 When you have separate mobile and desktop websites you need to make the relation between these two clear to search engines, to help them understand which website to serve to their users and to prevent duplicate content issues.
-In this article we’re going to explore how to do this.

 When people talk about rel=”alternate” mobile, rel=”alternate” media tag or rel=”alternate” media attribute, they refer to this link relation:

 This link relation is used to indicate a relation between a desktop and a mobile website to search engines.
 If you have a separate desktop and mobile website, and you care about mobile SEO you need to be using the mobile attribute.
 Currently only Google and Yandex support the use of the mobile attribute.

 If a sizable percentage of your visitors is coming from mobile devices it may make sense to optimize their experience with a dedicated mobile website.
 Note that this is different from having a “responsive website”, With a responsive website there’s a single website with a layout that adjusts itself to the device it’s shown on, whereas with a dedicated mobile website there’s a fully separate website on its own URL.